-34. The Strategy called for increased outreach to national institutions responsible for monitoring compliance with the right of the child, i.e. ombudspersons for children and other national human rights institutions having a focus on children's rights.
-This objective was reached through close co-operation with the European Network of Ombudspersons for Children (ENOC) as well as through direct co-operation with national institutions in member States such as Ukraine (national seminar, 2012), Finland (national seminar, 2013), Serbia (legal advice on draft-law on the rights of the child, 2012-2013).
+The Strategy called for increased outreach to national institutions responsible for monitoring compliance with the rights of the child, namely ombudspersons for children and other national human rights institutions focusing on children's rights.
+This objective was achieved through close co-operation with the European Network of Ombudspersons for Children (ENOC) and through direct co-operation with national institutions in member states such as Ukraine (national seminar, 2012), Finland (national seminar, 2013), Serbia (legal advice on draft law on the rights of the child, 2012-2013).
 In addition, the establishment of a Consultative Council for Family and Childhood in Morocco was supported through a co-operation project.
-Ombudspersons have also participated actively in the Strategy Conferences of the Council of Europe, the last one being the Mid-Term Review Conference "Growing with Children's Rights" in Dubrovnik in March 2014.
+Ombudspersons have also participated actively in the Strategy conferences of the Council of Europe, the last one being the mid-term review conference Growing with Children's Rights, in Dubrovnik in March 2014.

-35. A survey conducted with members of European Network of Ombudspersons for Children (ENOC) showed positive results: The vast majority (91%) of the 13 respondents replied that the Council of Europe Strategy for the Rights of the Child had an impact on the work of their institutions.
-83% of respondents reported using Council of Europe standards, policy documents or reports in their work and 73% said they have used information and awareness raising material produced by the Council of Europe.
-80% of respondents said that the Council of Europe's "current set-up for co-operation with Ombudspersons for children is effective".
+A survey conducted among ENOC members showed positive results: the vast majority (91%) of the 13 respondents replied that the Council of Europe Strategy for the Rights of the Child had an impact on the work of their institutions.
+Some 83% of respondents reported using Council of Europe standards, policy documents or reports in their work and 73% said they had used information and awareness-raising material produced by the Council of Europe.
+In addition, 80% of respondents said that the Council of Europe's "current set-up for co-operation with Ombudspersons for children is effective".